bengukalo/bengukalo/content/post/div_tips/index.md

 </div>

 Then, I found the [**website of Desirée de Leon**](https://desiree.rbind.io/post/2019/making-tip-boxes-with-bookdown-and-rmarkdown/).
 I recommend that you check it out on her website as well.
-She mentions that these div tips don't work on blogdown <mark> .md </mark> posts; but I'm quite stubborn and I really liked these so I struggled for a few days trying to make it work.
+She mentions that these div tips don't work on blogdown <mark> .md </mark> posts; but I'm quite stubborn and I really liked these, so I struggled for a few days trying to make it work.

 &nbsp;